Skip to content

 PS C:\program files\SplunkUniversalForwarder\bin>

-Verify that Sysmon logs are being indexed
+Verify that Sysmon logs are being indexed.

 image.png